lfricken/lfricken.github.io/pages/politicalnodes.md

 A question: are you pro-Israel or pro-Palestine?
 Take a second, actually think about it.

-Some people probably answered pro-Israel.
-Other people probably answered pro-Palestine.
-Other people probably said they were neutral because it’s a complicated issue with good points on both sides.
+Some people probably answered pro-Israel, others pro-Palestine, and others probably said they were neutral because it’s a complicated issue with good points on both sides.

-Probably very few people answered: what does that even mean?
+Probably very few people answered: "What does that even mean?"

 This question doesn’t fall into any of the three Philosophy 101 forms of argument.
 It’s not a question of fact.
 It’s not a question of particular moral truths.
 It’s not even a question of policy.
 There are closely related policies, like whether Palestine should be granted independence.
 But if I support a very specific two-state solution where the border is drawn upon the somethingth parallel, does that make me pro-Israel or pro-Palestine?
 At exactly which parallel of border does the solution under consideration switch from pro-Israeli to pro-Palestinian?
 Do you think the crowd of people shouting and waving signs saying “SOLIDARITY WITH PALESTINE” have an answer to that question?

-But it’s even worse, because this question covers much more than just the borders of an independent Palestinian state.
+And this question covers even more than just the borders of an independent Palestinian state.
 Was Israel justified by responding to Hamas’ rocket fire by bombing Gaza, even with the near-certainty of collateral damage?
 Was Israel justified in building a wall across the Palestinian territories to protect itself from potential terrorists, even though it severely curtails Palestinian freedom of movement?
 Do Palestinians have a “right of return” to territories taken in the 1948 war?
 Who should control the Temple Mount?

 These are four very different questions which one would think each deserve independent consideration.
-But in reality, what percent of the variance in people’s responses do you think is explained by a general “pro-Palestine vs. pro-Israel” factor?
+But in reality, how many peoples answers depend on this “pro-Palestine vs. pro-Israel” factor?
 50%?
 75%?
 More?

 In a way, when we round people off to the Philosophy 101 kind of arguments, we are failing to respect their self-description.
 People aren’t out on the streets saying “By my cost-benefit analysis, Israel was in the right to invade Gaza, although it may be in the wrong on many of its other actions.”
 They’re waving little Israeli flags and holding up signs saying “ISRAEL: OUR STAUNCHEST ALLY”.
 Maybe we should take them at face value.

 This is starting to look related to the original question.
 Why is it okay to suddenly switch points in the middle of an argument?
 In the case of Israel and Palestine, it might be because people’s support for any particular Israeli policy is better explained by a General Factor Of Pro-Israeliness than by the policy itself.
-As long as I’m arguing in favor of Israel in some way, it’s still considered by everyone to be on topic.
+As long as I’m arguing in favor of Israel in some way, it’s still considered by everyone to be the same topic.

 ### III